-A sound management program to keep animals healthy is basic to production of any livestock.
-Producers must observe animals closely to keep individual animals and the whole herd or flock healthy and productive.
-If the health status of a herd is compromised, that operation will not be as efficient as possible.
-To recognize clinical signs of diseases common to livestock, it is important to be familiar with what is normal or healthy.
-Producers should assess the herd or flock’s general health, on a regular basis, including vital signs, body condition and coat.
+Farmers must observe their animals closely to make sure they are healthy.
+A sound management program to keep animals healthy is essential to the farming of all livestock.
+If the health of the herd is compromised, the operation will drop in efficiency.
+To recognize clinical signs of diseases that are common to livestock, it is important to be familiar with what is normal or healthy.
+Farmers should assess the herd or flock’s general health on a regular basis, including its vital signs, body condition and coat.

 The eyes should be bright and alert with no discharge at the corners.